 Shingles often manifests itself as stripe of searing blisters or rash on one side of body, the buttocks and genitalia, or the face.
 The Chinese like to describe the shingles rash as a “growing snake”.
 An old wives’ tale has it that the “snake head” needs to be burned in order to stop it in its path.
 However, doing so is dangerous as it can result in burn wounds and infection.

 There is a scientific explanation for the development of band-like rashes in shingles.
 When the varicella zoster virus reactivates, it multiplies and moves along the nerve fibres to the skin supplied by them.
 The rash most commonly develops in one or two adjacent dermatomes (an area of skin that sends information to the brain via a single spinal nerve) in one’s torso.
 As nerves are responsible for sending signals giving rise to sensations involving temperature, pressure, and pain – shingles can be intensely painful and uncomfortable.

 When blisters affect the eye region, permanent eye damage may occur and one should see an eye specialist.

 Antiviral medicines such as acyclovir can shorten the duration of the disease and alleviate its severity if they are administered within 72 hours of the development of the rash.
 Therefore, please see a family doctor as soon as a rash starts to develop.

 Shingles often resolves itself spontaneously within a few weeks.
 But the pain on the overlying skin can persist far beyond the duration of the rash.

-This article has been fact-checked by Dr Tan Tee Yong, consultant Anaesthesiologist and Pain Specialist at Surgi-TEN Specialists, Farrer Park Hospital.
+This article has been verified medically by Dr Tan Tee Yong, consultant Anaesthesiologist and Pain Specialist at Surgi-TEN Specialists, Farrer Park Hospital (Singapore).